 About Valli Fraser-Celin, PhD

-Following my doctoral studies, I pursued postdoctoral research in Community Health Sciences at the University of Calgary, where I examined the role of dogs in Indigenous communities within a One Health and reconciliation framework.
-This research highlighted the interconnectedness of human, animal, and environmental health, and informed strategies to support community-driven, culturally sensitive interventions.
+I hold a PhD in Geography from the University of Guelph, where my research examined human–wildlife relationships and conservation in Botswana, integrating ecological and social science perspectives to inform evidence-based policy and practice.
+I completed postdoctoral research in Community Health Sciences at the University of Calgary, exploring the role of dogs in Indigenous communities through a One Health and reconciliation framework.
+This work highlighted the interconnectedness of human, animal, and environmental well-being and the importance of community-driven approaches to creating meaningful change.
+My work is grounded in collaboration and relationship-building.

-Additional Certifications
+Certifications

 Engagement and Relationship-Building with Indigenous Communities, Red River College